devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Amazon S3 Cross-Region Replication (CRR) is used to copy objects across Amazon S3 buckets in different AWS Regions.
 - A bucket owner can configure a bucket to be a Requester Pays bucket.
 With Requester Pays buckets, the requester instead of the bucket owner pays the cost of the request and the data download from the bucket.
 The bucket owner always pays the cost of storing data.
+- Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

 ## DynamoDB

 - Amazon DynamoDB global tables provide you with a fully managed, multi-region and multi-active database.
 - DynamoDB Accelerator is used for caching requests if you need response times in microseconds.
 - Amazon DynamoDB Time to Live (TTL) allows you to define a per-item timestamp to determine when an item is no longer needed.
 Shortly after the date and time of the specified timestamp, DynamoDB deletes the item from your table without consuming any write throughput.
 TTL is provided at no extra cost as a means to reduce stored data volumes by retaining only the items that remain current for your workload’s needs.

+## Kinesis

+- In an IoT scenario you can group the requests from API Gateway by streaming the data into an Amazon Kinesis data stream and processing the data in batches using a lambda function.

 ## API Gateway